-The Board of Directors receives no direct remuneration from the Company.
-In the service fee of \notin 100 thousand, which is charged to the Company by Compass Group International B.V. under the service agreement described in note 4, the remuneration for the Board of Directors is included.
-This remuneration represents the emoluments for directors, including pension costs as referred to in Section 2:383(1) of the Dutch Civil Code.
+The Board of Directors (key management personnel) receives no direct remuneration from the Company.
+In the service fee of $\notin$ 100 thousand, which is charged to the Company by Compass Group International B.V. under the service agreement described in note 4, the remuneration for the Board of Directors is covered.
+This remuneration represents the remuneration of key management personnel and also the emoluments for directors, including pension costs as referred to in Section 2:383(1) of the Dutch Civil Code.

-Approved by the Board of Directors on 11 January 2023 and signed on its behalf by
+Approved by the Board of Directors on 10 January 2024 and signed on its behalf by